 Corey Beasley is a staff writer at PopMatters and Cokemachineglow.
 He graduated from George Mason University with an MFA in Creative Writing in 2011.
-He lives in Brooklyn, because why not.
+He lives in Brooklyn and makes a big show out of missing the South.
 You can contact him at coreylaynebeasley_at_gmail_dotcom.
-He spends too much money on neckties.

 Monday, March 3 2014